SBNSoftware/SBNSoftware.github.io/ExperimentDocuments/icarus.md

 ## ICARUS Organizational Charts ##
 * Analysis and Software: [SBN-Doc-38529](https://sbn-docdb.fnal.gov/cgi-bin/sso/ShowDocument?docid=38529)

+## ICARUS Working Group Descriptions ##
+* The username and password required to access these pages are on the ICARUS ECL under the "projects" tab in the field labeled "Icarus Website Internal pages (password protected) username/password."
+* Information on the working groups within ICARUS and contact information for the working group conveners can be found at [https://icarus-exp.fnal.gov/at_work/wg.html](https://icarus-exp.fnal.gov/at_work/wg.html).
+* A calendar of regular working group meetings can be found at [https://icarus-exp.fnal.gov/at_work/meetings_b.html](https://icarus-exp.fnal.gov/at_work/meetings_b.html).

 ## Repository for ICARUS Technical Notes
+* The username and password required to access this page are on the ICARUS ECL under the "projects" tab in the field labeled "Icarus Website Internal pages (password protected) username/password."
 * ICARUS Technical Notes have been consolidated at the following location: [https://icarus-exp.fnal.gov/at_work/technical_notes.html](https://icarus-exp.fnal.gov/at_work/technical_notes.html)
-* The username and password required to access that repository are on the ICARUS ECL under "projects," labeled "Icarus Website Internal pages (password protected) username/password"

 ## Publicly Approved Plots ##